williamkohler/auto_agent/README.md

 $ rails db:migrate
 ```

-Seed the database with data:
+Seed the database:

 ```
 $ rails db:seed
 ```

-Add a LAST_FM_API_KEY in the 'application.yml' file
+Add a LAST_FM_API_KEY in the 'application.yml' file.
+The API Key can be obtained

-The API Key can be obtained at https://www.last.fm/api/account/create or
+at https://www.last.fm/api/account/create or sending an email to
-sending an email to bkohler4@gmail.com to request one.
+bkohler4@gmail.com to request one.

 ```
 LAST_FM_API_KEY: "key"